zucaritask/heroku-buildpack-oauth2-proxy/README.md

 # heroku-buildpack-oauth2-proxy

-With this buildpack, you can easily add authentication against an OAuth2 provider such as Github or Google to your Heroku application.
+With this buildpack, you can add authentication against an OAuth2 provider such as Github or Google to your Heroku deployment.

-For that purpose, it installs [pusher/oauth2_proxy](https://github.com/pusher/oauth2_proxy) as a reverse proxy for your application.
+Authentication is provided by putting [pusher/oauth2_proxy](https://github.com/pusher/oauth2_proxy) in front of your application as a reverse proxy, allowing you to authenticate users using OAuth2 without actually implementing OAuth2 in your applications codebase.

-One usecase where this might come in handy is if you want to serve static files with Heroku, but need some method to ensure only users from your organization will be able to access it.
+One usecase where this might come in handy is if you want to serve static files with Heroku, but need some method to ensure only users from your organization will be able to access them.

-The following section guides you through the process how to create such a setup using [heroku-buildpack-static](https://github.com/heroku/heroku-buildpack-static) and this buildpack.
+The following section guides you through the process of creating such a setup using [heroku-buildpack-static](https://github.com/heroku/heroku-buildpack-static) and this buildpack.

 If you'd rather use this buildpack to secure a different application, it might still be useful to walk through this example once to get familiar with the setup procedure.
-However you might also skip ahead to the [section after that](#usage-with-other-applications).
+However, you might also skip ahead to the [section after that](#usage-with-other-applications).

 ## Getting started